Travel advice for Morocco

 Read more about the weather in Morocco in July.

-August continues the summertime allure in Morocco, with a sun-drenched ambience that beckons travellers to coastal retreats and cultural hotspots.
+August continues the summer allure in Morocco, with a sun-drenched ambience that beckons travelers to coastal retreats and cultural hotspots.
 While the interior regions may experience warmer temperatures, the coastal cities offer a more temperate climate, making it an ideal time to indulge in the country's coastal charm and diverse landscapes.

 Read more about the weather in Morocco in August.

-September marks the gentle transition from summer to fall, maintaining a warm and inviting atmosphere.
+September is the best time to visit Morocco if you want to skip the high season.
+The month marks the gentle transition from summer to falls maintaining a warm and inviting atmosphere.
 September lies in Morocco’s shoulder season, and with the summer crowds waning, it's an opportune moment to explore Morocco's treasures, from the historic sites to the natural wonders.

 Read more about the weather in Morocco in September.